No. 1 Georgia still hungry as defending national champions | Times Leader

 “We’re excited we get that opportunity to play in that game,” said Jackson of the Peach Bowl.
 “Just know that we’re motivated because we haven’t completed anything bigger than what we already want.”

 Coach Kirby Smart’s Bulldogs posted their second consecutive undefeated regular season despite losing a record 15 NFL draft picks, including five defensive players in the first round.
-Former walk-on quarterback Stetson Bennett became an and the defense reloaded to rank second in the nation in points allowed.
+Former walk-on quarterback Stetson Bennett became an unlikely Heisman Trophy finalist and the defense reloaded to rank second in the nation in points allowed.

 Defensive tackle Zion Logue said the Bulldogs avoided a letdown during the season by maintaining focus.